mmmirrra/mmmirrra.github.io/_posts/2024-05-19-Java-lambdaExpression.markdown

 - functional interface
   - A simple interface with only one abstract method is called a functional interface
   - A standard functional interface is provided as a generic interface in the package java.util.function
-  - Anonymous class definitions can be used to define classes that implement functional interfaces, but lambda expressions are efficient
+  - Anonymous class definitions can be used to define classes that implement functional interface, but lambda expressions are efficient

 #### Example of a Standard Functional Interface
 // 표준 함수형 인터페이스의 예시